paulipa/sico-wiki/tools/buyback.md

 title: Buyback Program
 description: How to sell your items to the coalition
 published: true
-date: 2020-08-07T09:59:26.143Z
+date: 2020-10-12T07:58:08.274Z
 tags:
 editor: markdown
+dateCreated: 2020-07-06T10:10:46.659Z
 ---

 # Buyback Program
-When you join a corporation that is part of the Silent Coalition you will get the permission to use our buyback system.
+When you join a corporation that is part of the LinkNet community you will get the permission to use our buyback system.
 This means that you will always be paid according to the current market prices for the items that you are selling to us.

 > You can sell all types of items not just ore at almost all valid buyback locations.
 {.is-success}